Co-Curriculars

 Campus Ministry

-Cor Jesu Campus Ministry helps bring our Mission and Vision Statements to life, as we create “a caring community of young women, who accept and share God’s Love,” and share it with others.
-Some opportunities include Prayer Services, Liturgies, Retreats, Bible Study, CHIP (Chargers in Prayer), CARE, Respect Life, and Social Justice.
+Cor Jesu Campus Ministry helps bring our Mission and Vision Statements to life, as we create “a caring community of young women, who accept and share God’s Love.”
 All students are welcome!

 See the following clubs for more detailed Campus Ministry opportunities: CARE, Respect Life, and Social Justice.